AmySuperCoder/Readme_generator/README.md

 ## Installation
-Type node index.js
+No installation is necessary.
+Just copy the repo from github, and then type node index.js to launch.

 ## Usage
-Answer the questions given at the command prompt.
-Press Enter to skip any questions.
+Answer the questions given at the command line.
+Press ENTER to leave any sections blank.

 ## License
-This project is licensed under the Apache 2.0 license.
-Click https://opensource.org/licenses/Apache-2.0 for more information.
+This project is licensed under the MIT license.
+Click https://opensource.org/licenses/MIT for more information.

 ## Contributing
-Contact me with the information at the bottom.
+Contact me with the information at the bottom of this file.

 ## Questions